diegomics/VGP1.6_tutorial/updated_workflow/workflow_1.6.md

 Under the `Create Raw Reads Dazzler DB` stage, click the gear icon to open the parameters panel and fill in the `Genome Size` parameter with the given species' expected genome size.
 For `fArcCen1`, the estimated genome size is 0.99Gbp, so we fill in `0.99G`.
-The genome size can be obtained from the [Animal Genome Size Database](http://www.genomesize.com/) or if the species is no available there, can also be estimated by running `Jellyfish and Genomescope` on the raw 10x
+The genome size can be obtained from the [Animal Genome Size Database](http://www.genomesize.com/) or if the species is no available there, can also be estimated by running `Jellyfish and GenomeScope` on the raw 10x
 Genomics reads (check at the end of this section about how to run the Genomescope workflow).

 ![Create Raw Reads stage](https://raw.githubusercontent.com/VGP/vgp-assembly/master/tutorials/images/CreateRawReadsConfig.png)